 Most makers start with selling a simple one-off product, or a subscription service.
 This is a good way to get started.
 With most products, over time you’ll discover they are also marketable to businesses, or vice versa when you start as a B2B product.

-It starts getting interesting when you can start a new revenue stream that not depends on the same marketing channel.
+It starts getting interesting when you can start a new revenue stream that doesn’t depend on the same marketing channel.

 For my passport photo product I started out in 2010 as a consumer website.
 The only channel has always been SEO.
 Because of my constant attention on improving this channel, the website now has almost 1.000 pages on the topic (passport photos), making it (one of) the most important sources for Google to point users to that search for something related to it.